shonn2nd/themetalab/content/event/10-26-2024-composite scores/index.md

   country:

 summary:
-abstract: 'Dr. Shonn Cheng recently led a remote R programming workshop for the Meta Lab members via Teams meeting.
-The workshop focused on essential topics including creating organized R project folders, efficiently importing data, and developing composite scores from survey items.
+abstract: 'Dr. Shonn Cheng recently led the remote *R U Serious* workshop for the META Lab members via Teams meeting.
+The event focused on essential topics including creating organized R project folders, efficiently importing data, and developing composite scores from survey items.
 These skills are instrumental in helping members write Chapter 3 (Methodology) and Chapter 4 (Results) of their theses and dissertations, enhancing their data analysis capabilities.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.